 We went to a wedding show last week and got chatting to a photographer.
-She

-  charges £575, which we couldn't afford.
-So I asked if she would charge less for

-  a weekday (we're getting married on a Friday) and she said she'd discount £50.
+She charged £575, which we couldn't afford.
+So I asked if she would charge less for a weekday (we're getting married on a Friday) and she said she'd discount £50.

-  The photographer can be tricky to haggle with, as they sit you down, give you

-  tea and biscuits and put you at ease.
+The photographer can be tricky to haggle with, as they sit you down, give you tea and biscuits and put you at ease.
 But that doesn't mean it's impossible.

 We wanted a pre-wedding shoot, plus the photographer to stay for an extra couple of hours to catch speeches and cake cutting, but this added a fair whack to the overall cost.

 This is where the friendly atmosphere helps.
 As the photographer considered these to be added extras, we didn't book on the day – just hopefully left a good impression – then emailed a few days later after considering, asking nicely if she could wrap them both into the same price, effectively getting the pre-wedding shoot for free, which she agreed to do.

 Everyday savings help towards the big day

 Small sacrifices can boost your wedding coffers.
 If your big day is a year away, cut out something today that you buy every day.
 If you cut out £2 on crisps and Coke each day, you'd have 365 x £2 to spend, making £730.